 Important

 1. If you've bought NFTs on different blockchains using the same wallet, you'll need to get your address for each of these blockchains from the wallet and add all these to Koinly.
-For example, if you'd bought an NFT on the Ethereum blockchain and an NFT on Binance Chain using your MetaMask wallet, you'd need both your Ethereum address and your Binance Chain address from that wallet and to add these to Koinly in order for it to calculate your taxes correctly.
+For example, if you'd bought an NFT on the Ethereum blockchain and an NFT on Binance Chain using your MetaMask wallet, you'd need both your Ethereum address and your Binance Chain address from that wallet and to add these to Koinly in order for it to calculate your taxes correct.

 2. It’s really helpful to name your wallets when you’re adding them to Koinly.
 This can help you find any transactions you believe have errors later on much more easily!